-Hunting Runs Deep
+Hunting Runs Deep in Pennsylvania

 Hunting runs extremely deep in Pennsylvania.
 A lot of the hunting, and styles of hunting, have been passed down generationally and is a family affair statewide.
 “The first day of deer season is considered a holiday”, Bob told me; “and most schools are closed that day.”
 The traditions of deer season run just as deep as the activity.
 “Many hunters follow strict traditions of things like ‘deer camp’, their ‘spot’ that they hunt and even what to do with the deer meat.”

 The Keystone State also harvests some serious sized bears.
 Bob told me about a member of his bear hunting gang who took an 800-pound black bear.
 Bob himself has been hunting since he was a kid and took his first bear after tracking a different bear through 3 counties in a snowstorm.
 “The things I learned that year…” says Bob, “…have seriously increased our odds on bagging bear”.
 Since then, Bob and his hunting group have taken about 20 black bears.